-The overarching aim of the THOP Research Group is the epidemiology, diagnosis, study of drug-resistance mechanisms, drug discovery and control of tuberculosis, HIV and opportunistic diseases.
-The group investigates patterns of movement of microorganisms, determinants of virulence and drug resistance in Portugal, across EU and Portuguese-speaking countries, to assess global risks and impact on control programmes.
-Our holistic and integrated perspective aims to improve precision and personalized medicine for the control of infectious diseases in the era of antibiotic resistance and chronic immunosuppressive diseases.
+The overarching aims of the THOP Research Group is the molecular epidemiology, diagnosis, study of drugresistance mechanisms, drug discovery and control of tuberculosis, HIV and opportunistic diseases, to assess global risks and impact on control programs focusing on the early diagnosis and improved precision medicine in the era of antimicrobial resistance and chronic immunosuppressive diseases.

 During 2019, we continued our work on a Global Health perspective.
 With a focus on migrants and vulnerable populations in Portugal and CPLP countries, we have characterized phylogenetic origins, molecular epidemiological connections and determinants of resistance of several pathogens as well as new therapeutic strategies.

 Special attention was given to GHTM´s infrastructure for big data sequencing analysis, to the international evaluation of the center activity (2014-2019) and promotion of our activities at several national and international open science dissemination events.

 THOP´s 2019 highlights within the GHTM main cross-cutting issues (CCIs):

 – Molecular characterization of HIV1 subtypes, acquired and transmitted drug resistance in migrants followed up in Portugal (2001-2017); HIV-1 genetic diversity and drug resistance in Angola and Cape-Verde.